-Chapter 10: Serendipity
+Chapter 10: Resolution

-"There are nearly 7,000,000,000 people in the world.
-Out of those seven billion, you have to find the one person that's right for you."
+"There are more than seven billion people in the world.
+Out of those 7,000,000,000, you have to find the 1 that's right for you."

 This was a sign.
 Ned was sure of that.
 Suzie returning was a sign that he had done the right thing by staying friends with Moze.
 If he had told her he liked her at any time, for any reason, Suzie returning would have caused a fiasco.

 He could just imagine it: Moze awkwardly stammering a hasty apology that she just wanted to be friends.
 Suzie crying and rending her garments, calling him a betrayer.
-Faymen riding in on a white horse, sweeping Moze off her feat, and laughing maniacally at Ned for thinking he was any match for the tall, dark, Brazilian import.
+Faymen riding in on a white horse, sweeping Moze off her feet, and laughing maniacally at Ned for thinking he was any match for the tall, dark, Brazilian import.
 Planet Earth being knocked off course by a giant meteor and hurling into the sun.

-Still, as Suzie chatted at him happily from her seat beside him on the bus, his eyes kept flitting over to where Moze and Faymen were sitting across the isle, and he wondered: 'Would she have picked me?'
+Still, as Suzie chatted at him happily from her seat beside him on the bus, his eyes kept flitting over to where Moze and Faymen were sitting across the aisle, and he wondered: 'Would she have picked me?'

 "This is definitely a sign." said Moze to Ms. Frizzle.
-The buses had finally arrived at their destination and everyone was spilling out and stretching their legs after the two hour ride.
+The buses had finally arrived at their destination and everyone was spilling out and stretching their legs after the two-hour ride.

 "Good morning students!" he shouted.
-"Welcome to the World Showcase." he gestured broadly to the giant gate behind him.
+"Welcome to the World Showcase."
+He gestured broadly to the giant gate behind him.

 The gate was a huge archway, big enough to accommodate a passenger plane.
 It was decorated by metal flags of all the nations of the world: the Union Jack (Britain), the Star Spangled Banner (America), The Rising Sun (Japan), a Train Racing an Octopus (The Greater Andaman Islands), and hundreds more.
 At the top of the arch, in bronze letters as tall as a grown man, were the words 'World Showcase'.